m6AConquer: Methodological Details

 In each orthogonal technique pair, overall and condition-specific sample integration methods can be employed.
 The overall integration method is the sum of m6A counts and total counts at each site from all samples within each technique.
 As for the condition-specific integration method, summation takes place on samples with common cell lines or tissues.

-V. Codes
+IV.
+Codes

 The codes for processing sequencing data is available on GitHub.

-The fitting of beta-binomial mixture model and other candidate models can be implemented through OmixM6A R package, which is also available on GitHub.
+R package, which is also available on GitHub.

-VI.
-References
+V. References

 Morgan M, Obenchain V, Hester J, Pagès H (2024).
 SummarizedExperiment: SummarizedExperiment container.
 R package version 1.34.0, https://bioconductor.org/packages/SummarizedExperiment.

 Ramos M, Schiffer L, Re A, Azhar R, Basunia A, Rodriguez Cabrera C, Chan T, Chapman P, Davis S, Gomez-Cabrero D, Culhane A, Haibe-Kains B, Hansen K, Kodali H, Louis M, Mer A, Reister M, Morgan M, Carey V, Waldron L (2017).
 “Software For The Integration Of Multi-Omics Experiments In Bioconductor.”
-Cancer Research77(21), e39-42. doi:10.1158/0008-5472.CAN-17-0344https://cancerres.aacrjournals.org/content/77/21/e39.
+Cancer Research, 77(21), e39-42. doi:10.1158/0008-5472.CAN-17-0344, https://cancerres.aacrjournals.org/content/77/21/e39.

 Qunhua Li.
 James B. Brown.
 Haiyan Huang.
 Peter J. Bickel.
 "Measuring reproducibility of high-throughput experiments."
 Ann.
 Appl.
 Stat.
 5 (3) 1752 - 1779, September 2011. https://doi.org/10.1214/11-AOAS466